use-pico/pico/packages/cls/docs/01-foundations/index.md

 # Chapter 1: Foundations

 Welcome to the Foundations chapter!
-This chapter covers the essential concepts and setup needed to understand and use CLS effectively.
+This chapter covers foundations concepts and usage.

 ## Table of Contents
 - [1.1 What is CLS?](./1.1-what-is-cls.md)
 - [1.2 Mental Model](./1.2-mental-model.md)
 - [1.3 Motivation](./1.3-motivation.md)